‘Shut The F**k Up’: WNBA Star Natasha Cloud Lashes Out And Ridiculously Claims All White Americans Have ‘Privileges’

 Well … this isn’t blatant racism at all.

-Natasha Cloud, who is a guard for the WNBA’s Washington Mystics, issued a response Monday to the criticism that she’s been getting hammered with for her quite cold takes on the greatest country in the world (the United States of America) after two huge rulings from the Supreme Court last week.
+Natasha Cloud, who is a guard for the WNBA’s Washington Mystics, issued a response Monday to the criticism she’s been getting hammered with for her quite cold takes on the greatest country in the world (the United States of America) after two huge rulings from the Supreme Court in late June.

-Leading the Mystics to the 2019 WNBA championship, Cloud took to Twitter yet again for another take on what she thought was the problem here in good ‘ol America.
+Leading the Mystics to the 2019 WNBA championship, Cloud took to Twitter yet again for another take on what she thinks the problem is here in good ‘ol America.

 “(For real) though if y’all just went through my timeline you’ll see what I’m saying.
-It’s blatant what the problem is,” wrote Cloud.
-“I think our biggest obstacle in all of this is getting self centered, ignorant, misinformed, gullible, hateful people to step outside of themselves and to be able to actually shut the f— up and listen to what a non white experience is like in America.
+It’s blatant what the problem is,” Cloud wrote.
+“I think our biggest obstacle in all of this is getting self centered, ignorant, misinformed, gullible, hateful people to step outside of themselves and to be able to actually shut the fuck up and listen to what a non white experience is like in America.
 There are inherent privileges that white Americans receive by being born white in this country.
 That’s a fact.”

 Here is Cloud’s entire thread on Twitter: